-Tonsillitis is when the tonsils at the back of your throat become red and swollen (inflamed).
-It can feel like a bad cold or flu and usually gets better on its own after a few days.
+Tonsillitis (pokenga repe korokoro) is when the tonsils at the back of your throat become red and swollen (inflamed).

-- Tonsillitis is a common childhood illness but teenagers and adults can get it too.
+- Tonsillitis is common in children over 2 years of age but teenagers and adults can get it too.

-- Treatment for tonsillitis is usually rest and pain relief, but you may need antibiotics if you have a bacterial infection.
+- Treatment for tonsillitis is usually rest and pain relief.

 - Surgical removal of your tonsils (tonsillectomy) may be considered if you get tonsillitis often.

 Tonsillitis is usually caused by viruses, such as those related to colds.
 You can inhale the viruses through droplets in the air from people sneezing and coughing, or by contact with secretions from the nose or throat of people with the infection.
-Tonsillitis may also be part of glandular fever (Epstein-Barr virus); this is more common in teenagers.
+Tonsillitis may be a symptom of the Epstein-Barr virus which causes glandular fever; this is more common in teenagers.

-The main type of bacteria causing tonsillitis is Streptococcus, which causes strep throat.
+The main type of bacteria causing tonsillitis is Streptococcus, which causes a strep throat infection.
 If you have strep throat you need to take antibiotics.
 Untreated strep throat can lead to serious complications, such as rheumatic fever (which can cause permanent damage to your heart) or inflammation of your kidneys.
 Read more about rheumatic fever.

 |Symptoms of tonsillitis|